-The basename used for storing each one of the above databases is specified as a parameter in the panoptis invocation.
-As a result, different databases can be used to store process accounting history for different hosts, time intervals, or monitoring configurations.
+The basename used for storing each one of the above tables is specified as a parameter in the Panoptis invocation.
+As a result, different tables can be used to store process accounting history for different hosts, time intervals, or monitoring configurations.